Memorex

-Memorex Corp. began as a computer tape producer and expanded to become both a consumer media supplier and a major IBM plug compatible peripheral supplier.
+Memorex Corp. was a company that began as a computer tape producer and expanded to become both a consumer media supplier and a major IBM plug compatible peripheral supplier.
 It was broken up and ceased to exist after 1996 other than as a consumer electronics brand specializing in disk recordable media for CD and DVD drives, flash memory, computer accessories and other electronics.